callnow

 It has two key components, and that is:

-2. Indirect Costs: Sometimes, certain indirect costs are also related to the production process, and that’s why they are added to the cost of sales.
-The costs are admin expenses, shipping expenses, quality control expenses, and many more.
+1. Indirect Costs: Sometimes, certain indirect costs are also related to the production process, and that’s why they are added to the cost of sales.
+These costs include administrative expenses, shipping expenses, quality control expenses, and many more.

 Why is the Cost of Sales Important?